 An important part of Protestant history in Hungary was the uprising of Francis Rakoczi II, Prince of Transylvania and Hungary, in the early 18th century.
 Uniquely, the Réthe nobility formed a hussar unit in support of the uprising, led by their colonel Gyorgy Réthey.
 This last, and most famous, uprising naturally failed, and thus the Hungarian nobility sunk even further into obscurity.

 Probably the most intriguing aspect of Réthe and its Protestant past was its sheltering of religious exiles from Bohemia and Moravia.
-After the Battle of the White Mountain in 1620, the old kingdom of the Bohemian crown soon became a hysterical Catholic despotism.
-The original Czech nobility, almost without exception Protestant (either Lutheran, or Calvinist, or one of the ancient Czech sects), was forced to either convert or be sent into exile and completely expropriated.
-Most chose exile and expropriation.
+After the Battle of the White Mountain in 1620, the old kingdom of the Bohemian crown soon became a Catholic absolutism.
+The original Czech nobility, mostly Protestant (either Lutheran, or Calvinist, or one of the ancient Czech sects), was forced to either convert or be sent into exile and completely expropriated.
+The majority chose exile and expropriation.

 About 30 families of this origin settled in Réthe, and as all exiles they were miserably poor and wretched.
 Most were Moravian Brethren, who were descendants of the originally medieval Hussites.